padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 To use the **Hazelcast** folder, follow the steps below.

-1. Update the Hazelcast cluster name.
+1. Update the Prometheus label and value for filtering Hazelcast clusters.
+By default, the dashboards are preconfigured with the Promtheus label, 'job' and the value, `hazelcast`.
+Let's replace the label with 'namespace' so that it is more appropriate for discoverying cluster members in Kubernetes.
+We can view all the available labels by executing the following `curl` command.
 The dashboards support monitoring multiple Hazelcast clusters.
-By default, it is preconfigured with the cluster name, `hazelcast`.
-The dashboards filter the `job` attribute of Prometheus metrics to determine the cluster names.
-This attribute value can be viewed by executing the following `curl` command.

 ```bash
 curl -sG http://prometheus.kubectl-helm.svc.cluster.local:9090/federate -d 'match[]={__name__!=""}'  | grep com_hazelcast_Metrics_nodes